miroslavln/RoboND-Kinematics-Project/writeup.md

 #### 1. Fill in the `IK_server.py` file with properly commented python code for calculating Inverse Kinematics based on previously performed Kinematic Analysis.
 Your code must guide the robot to successfully complete 8/10 pick and place cycles.
 Briefly discuss the code you implemented and your results.

 The implementation is using the sympy library.
+The code follows the steps outlined above.
 I initially used the inverse of the R0_3 to calculate the inverse kinematics but that was very slow so I changed to use the transpose instead which improved performance significantly.
 I also had problems with the gripper which was not waiting enough time to grab the object but after an adjustment to the trajectory_sampler.cpp it started working.
-While I was implemnting the project and trying out different calculations I hit problems with the angles leading to collisions which was causing the gazibo to get stuck and unable to execute the trajectory so I had to restart it every time.